callumbrieske/qsyspluginframework/README.md

 1. Add support for plugin properties.
 1. Add support for the RectifyProperties() function.
 1. Add support from graphic elements.
+1. Refactor plugin:definition() code to remove the requirement to return the data.
+This will make this section cleaner.

 # Documentation